alphagov/govuk-developer-docs/source/manual/logging.html.md

 Kibana is the interface for viewing logs in Elasticsearch.
 Use the Logit interface to log into Kibana.

-There's some documentation on [useful Kibana queries for 2nd line][].
+There's some documentation on [useful Kibana queries for Technical 2nd Line][].

-[useful Kibana queries for 2nd line]: /manual/kibana.html
+[useful Kibana queries for Technical 2nd Line]: /manual/kibana.html

 ## Filebeat